It’s always really exciting at this time of year to look ahead to our running goals for the spring!

 There are a few ways you can do this.
 Those mentioned above are just a couple of examples!

-I generally use the fast finish long runs later in the programme, in the weeks preceding the beginning of taper.
+I generally use the fast finish long runs later in my marathon training plans, in the weeks preceding the beginning of taper.

 These blocks of target marathon pace should feel challenging, but do-able.
 If you’re worried that target marathon pace feels too hard, this might be a helpful read: